Burntroll/Burntroll/README.md

-### Hi! 👋 I'm Jose!
+# 💫 Sobre mim:

 #

 I'm a Front End Developer and a DevOps Engineer from Brazil, and currently living abroad.

+💜 Passionate about technology and developing solutions.
-- 🔭 I’m currently working to develop my knowledge in DevOps!
+🔭 I’m currently working to develop my knowledge in DevOps!
-- 🌱 I’m currently learning Linux, Docker, Kubernetes and Cloud with AWS
-- 👯 I’m looking to collaborate on new projects
+🌱 I’m currently learning Linux, Docker, Kubernetes and Cloud with AWS 👯 I’m looking to collaborate on new projects
+🎮 Enjoys gaming in free time.

 # Francisco Silva 😃
 Developer Fullstack